 “What will you do when the frame (or fork) breaks or fails?”

-This is a valid argument and probably the biggest downside of Chinese carbon frames.
-If the brand doesn’t have a distributor in your country, you will need to discuss eventual claims over email.
+This argument is valid and probably the biggest downside of Chinese carbon frames.
+If the brand doesn’t have a distributor in your country, you must discuss eventual claims over email (if they don’t have an official distribution in your country).
 Then, it depends from case to case on how the brand resolves your claim.

 “The delivery time takes too long.”